colin-gourlay/sundown-sessions/src/content/releases/c/creedence-clearwater-revival/creedence-clearwater-revival-expanded-edition/index.md

 ---
 ## About

-Creedence Clearwater Revival (Expanded Edition) is a release by Creedence Clearwater Revival released in 1968.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include I Put A Spell On You.
+*Creedence Clearwater Revival (Expanded Edition)* earns its place in the Sundown Sessions catalogue through “I Put A Spell On You”, a selection that offers a direct route into Creedence Clearwater Revival's work.

+Heard in the context of the full release, “I Put A Spell On You” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - I Put A Spell On You